SPUNIKNSS15/SPUNIKNSS15/Plan/plan.md

 especially while working on the first two tasks in parallel, is therefore a major administrative duty throughout the whole development.

-Our *Milestones* are enumbered, subtasks on the way to their completion are itemized below each respective milestone:
+Our *Milestones* are enumbered, critera to accomplish to reach them are itemized below each respective milestone:

-1. *Finishing the initial effort analysis*
+1. *Finished the initial effort analysis*
 	- Initial customer relationship management
-	- Team member allocation
+	- Team member allocation done
-	- Determining time frames
+	- Time frames determined
-	- Conceptual planning for tasks one and two
+	- Conceptually planned for tasks one and two

-2. *Finishing the first implementation phase*
+2. *Finished the first implementation phase*
-	- Implementing VF2 and integrating it into the JgraphT library
+	- Implemented VF2 and integrating it into the JgraphT library
-	- Replacing adjacency matrices in ISGCI with JgraphT objects
+	- Replaced adjacency matrices in ISGCI with JgraphT objects
-	- Rigorous mutual code reviews
+	- All unit and integration tests succeed
-	- Rigorous testing
+	- Documentation written
-	- Thorough documentation of the work done
-	- Customer acceptance testing for tasks one and two
+	- Customer acceptance testing performed for tasks one and two

-3. *Finishing the second analysis phase*
+3. *Finished the second analysis phase*
-	- Time is fixed now, eventually recalculating team workload per week
+	- Time is fixed now, potentially recalculated team workload per week
-	- Conceptional planning for task three
+	- Conceptionally planned for task three

-4. *Finishing second implementation phase: Project closure*
+4. *Finished second implementation phase: Project closure*
-	- Integrating JgraphT-VF2 into the modified ISGCI, combining task 1 and 2
+	- Integrated JgraphT-VF2 into the modified ISGCI, combining task 1 and 2
-	- Implementing the graphing forbids-relation in ISGCI
+	- Implemented the graphing forbids-relation in ISGCI
 	- Rigorous code reviewing
-	- Rigorous testing
+	- All unit and integration tests succeed
-	- Thorough documentation
+	- Documentation written
-	- Customer acceptance testing
+	- Customer acceptance testing performed

 ##Development Methodology